Interesting Things about Arizona

 - Phoenix area residents enjoy more than 300 days of sunshine each year

-- Phoenix is the 5th largest city in the United States behind New York, Los Angeles, Chicago, & Houston
+- Phoenix is the 5th largest city in the United States only behind New York, Los Angeles, Chicago, & Houston

 - Metro Phoenix has more college students than Washington DC and Seattle